-- Bring two form of IDs and Form 1583 with you to the post office where your postal box is located.
+- Bring two form of ID and Form 1583 with you to the post office where your postal box is located.

-- Bring two forms of IDs with you.
+- Bring two forms of ID with you.

-- Go to the post office where you want your postal box located.
-Save yourself a trip and go online first to check if the size of the postal box you want is available.
+- Go to the post office where you want your PO Box located.
+Save yourself a trip and go online first to check if the size of the PO Box you want is available.

 - Get a PO Box rental form (essentially a variation of Form 1583) at the counter.
 Fill it out.

-- Turn it in at the counter and get your keys.
+- Turn it in at the counter and get your keys to your PO Box.

-Once you have your postal box, it's time to redirect your mail to this new box.
+Once you have your PO Box, the next step is to redirect your mail and packages to this new PO Box.
 You can either fill out a Change of Address Form online or pick one up at any post office.
 Fill it out and submit it.
 Your mail will then be forwarded to your new address for up to 1 year for First Class Mail.

 PO Box Address Format

 A PO Box address format is fairly specific and is always in the form of:

 Fun Fact - The last 4 digits appended to the end of the 5-digit Zipcode+4 code